hashicorp/boundary-ui/README.md

 Following terminal instructions, open in your browser: `http://localhost:4200/`.

-Once you open the UI you will see the login screen.
+Once you open the UI you will see the login screen, authenticate using generated admin login name and password.

-By default, for development purposes, credentials are:
-- Login name: `admin`.
-- Password: `password`

-*Be aware these are default credentials, if you change them in Boundary, use the ones you set before*
 #### For desktop

 This assumes you are within `boundary-ui/ui/desktop`.

 You will need to turn `off` mirage and run it: `$ ENABLE_MIRAGE=false yarn start:desktop`.

-You will see the login screen.
+You will see the login screen, authenticate using generated admin login name and password.

-Make sure the origin URL is pointing `http://localhost:9200`.
+Enter the origin of your Boundary dev instance, by default is: `http://localhost:9200`.

-By default, for development purposes, credentials are:
-- Login name: `admin`.
-- Password: `password`

-*Be aware these are default credentials, if you change them in Boundary, use the ones you set before*

 ### Committing